SEEDS-Group/TTSL/docs/language/common/comments.md

 used to "comment out" code that you want to keep but that should not be run right now, since comments are ignored by the compiler.

-TTSL has three types of comments, namely
+TTSL has two types of comments, namely

 * [_line comments_](#line-comments), which end at a linebreak, and
 * [_block comments_](#block-comments), which can cover multiple lines.